Leo-Simpson/c-lasso/docs/source/description.rst

 This formulation is similar to [R1] but adapted for classification tasks using the Square Hinge loss with (constrained) sparse :math:`\beta` vector estimation.

-[C2] Contrained sparse classification with Huberized Square Hinge loss
+[C2] Constrained sparse classification with Huberized Square Hinge loss
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 .. math::